Kenanbatur23/Lightning-Risk-Assessment-Software/README.md

-Maden by Kenan Batur, Mert Sivri, Can Emre Küçük
+During our internship at Radsan, one of the few companies that carry out lightning protection studies worldwide, our intern teammates and we developed a lightning risk analysis program called "Lightning Risk Assessment Software".
+This software calculates risk values ​​for the user and can present a report of approximately twenty pages with certain parameters. made by Kenan Batur, Mert Sivri, Can Emre Küçük